 The Data Controller shall inform Data Processor of all issues (including but not limited to risk assessment and the inclusion of special categories of Personal Data) related to the Personal Data provided by the Data Controller which affect the technical and organizational measures that should be employed under this DPA.

 The Data Processor may from time to time use Sub-Processors to process the Personal Data hereunder.
 Sub-Processor(s) used in the provision of Services are listed in the Service Agreement.
 Sub-Processors agreed and used under the existing Services and Service Agreement shall be considered approved Sub-Processors.
-The companies listed on Feedbacklys website are approved Sub-Processors at the time of entering into the Service Agreement.
+The companies listed on the Feedbacklys website are approved Sub-Processors at the time of entering into the Service Agreement.

-Such use will be under written contract and the Data Processor will require the Sub-Processor to comply with the data protection obligations applicable to the Data Processor under this DPA or obligations which provide for the same level of data protection.
+Such use will be underwritten contract and the Data Processor will require the Sub-Processor to comply with the data protection obligations applicable to the Data Processor under this DPA or obligations which provide for the same level of data protection.
 The Data Processor will be liable for its Sub-Processor’s actions as for its own.

-The Data Controller agrees that the Data Processor has a general consent to use the Data Processor’s Affiliates as Sub-Processors when Processing Personal Data.
+The Data Controller agrees that the Data Processor has general consent to use the Data Processor’s Affiliates as Sub-Processors when Processing Personal Data.

 The Data Processor will inform the Data Controller in advance on any intended changes concerning the addition or replacement of Sub-Processors.